Citizens Police Academy

 Please note: The program fosters an understanding of law enforcement and does not grant any police authority to academy graduates.

-- Learn how the Police Department and the Municipal Court serve the public
+- How the Police Department and the Municipal Court serve the public

 - See the Police Department in action

-- Learn about the operations of the Fire Department
+- About the operations of the Fire Department

 - Ride along in a police cruiser on patrol